Michelleoc/pand-problem-sheet/README.md

 When the absolute value of the iteration change is less than my tolerance level of 0.01, the while loop will break and return the square root.

-Finally I round the square root to 1 decimal place as per the expected result.
+Finally I rounded the square root to 1 decimal place as per the expected result.

 References: